jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-09-Blue-Tech-Opportunities.md

 author: Jason Kronemeyer
 ---

 Michigan, surrounded by the Great Lakes, is uniquely positioned to lead the way in blue tech—a burgeoning industry focused on the sustainable use of water resources for innovation, economic growth, and environmental stewardship.

+As an adjunct instructor at Bay Mills Community College (BMCC), where I teach CS204 Web Page Design and CS221 Computer Programming, I see firsthand the potential and challenges facing students in Michigan's Eastern Upper Peninsula.
+My students—many from tribal communities and rural areas—possess creativity, determination, and deep connections to the Great Lakes.
+What they often lack are clear pathways connecting their education to emerging blue tech careers just an hour north at Lake Superior State University (LSSU).

-This post presents a framework for strengthening connections between Lake Superior State University (LSSU), Bay Mills Community College (BMCC), and the blue tech industry, creating pathways for students, researchers, and communities in Michigan's Eastern Upper Peninsula.
+This post presents a framework for strengthening these connections, creating tangible pathways for students, researchers, and communities across the region.

 ## The Case for Blue Tech in Michigan
 With 84% of North America’s surface freshwater flowing through the Great Lakes, Michigan has unparalleled access to natural water resources.
 Blue tech presents transformative opportunities in: